sql-machine-learning/elasticdl/docs/designs/serving_design.md

 ## Export the model with elasticdl.layers.Embedding to SavedModel

 Using native Keras layers to define a model is more user-friendly than using custom layers in ElasticDL.
 However, it is inefficient to train a model with tf.keras.layers.Embedding.
 When the model executes the forward-pass computation for each mini-batch, it must get all embedding parameters from the parameter server (PS) even if the mini-batch only contains several embedding ids.
-So, the elastic.layers.Embedding is designed to improve the training efficiency in ElasticDL.
+So, the elasticdl.layers.Embedding is designed to improve the training efficiency in ElasticDL.
 Considering user-friendliness and training efficiency, we need to define a model with tf.keras.layers.Embedding and train the model with elasticdl.layers.Embedding.
 For the Sequential model and the Functional models, we can use tf.keras.models.clone_model to replace the tf.keras.layers.Embedding with elasticdl.layers.Embedding before training starts.
-For subclass model, we can replace the attribute of tf.keras.layers.Embedding type with elastic.layers.Embedding.
+For subclass model, we can replace the attribute of tf.keras.layers.Embedding type with elasticdl.layers.Embedding.

 ```python
 def generate_train_model_for_elasticdl(model, distribute_strategy):